d0wnload/AutoIT3/README.md

-These are old scripts, they're just here for preservation.
+Preservation site.
 Code is deprecated.